mkhodak/relax/README.md

 ## usage

 XD is straightforward to apply by inserting code similar to the following into a PyTorch training script.
-The following code takes an existing CNN model, re-parameterizes all of its convolutions using the XD relaxation, and defines an optimizer that updates the original model weights using SGD and the architecture parameters (K-matrices) using Adam.
+The code takes an existing CNN model, re-parameterizes all of its convolutions using the XD relaxation, and defines an optimizer that updates the original model weights using SGD and the architecture parameters (K-matrices) using Adam.
 More detailed examples, including how to handle learning rate schedules and how to re-parameterize only specific convolutions, can be found in the 'examples' folder.

 ```
 ### script setup